 The Human Resources Director must test the employee for bilingual skills.
 The methods shall be practical in nature and may involve any combination of written test, oral test, performance test, rating of education, training and experience.
 The Human Resources Director shall determine in accordance with standards established above (a) if the position held by the employee reasonably requires a specified language, either in the performance of the duties of said position or to assist other employees at the same work location, or both; and (b) whether the employee possesses sufficient bilingual skill readily to communicate orally or in writing in the second language.
-If the Human Resources Director shall certify the determination to the Board of Supervisors for approval.
+If the Human Resources Director finds compliance with both (a) and (b) above, the Human Resources Director shall certify the determination to the Board of Supervisors for approval.